Skip to Main Content

 Assessing Your Vendor Risk

-According to Gartner, you should streamline your supplier intake questionnaires by considering what constitutes high risk to your organization and focus your risk assessment in those areas.
+According to Gartner, you should streamline your supplier intake questionnaires by considering what constitutes high risk to your organization and focus your vendor risk assessments in those areas.

 Common risk categories include but are not limited to: